 First phase:

-All participants enrollment (N~30) will be done up to 30 hours (they are enrolled after LIFETIME OF EXPERIENCES QUESTIONNAIRE (LEQ) conduction).
+All participants enrollment (N~30) will be done up to 30 hours overall for all of them (each participant read and if they agree they fill the consent form, which it takes about one hour for each participant).

 Second phase:

-All participants enrollment (N~30) will be done up to 270 minutes (conducting LIFETIME OF EXPERIENCES QUESTIONNAIRE (LEQ), PASE and UCLA).
+All participants enrollment (N~30) will be done up to 30 hours overall for all of them (conducting PASE and UCLA).

 The duration anticipated to complete all study procedures and data analysis.